 Add or change subclasses at any time without modifying the superclass or affecting other subclasses.

-If the superclass changes (for example, all employees are assigned a number), then subclass automatically get these changes.
+If the superclass changes (for example, all employees are assigned a number), then the subclass automatically get these changes.

 Subclass objects behave like objects of the superclass because they are specializations of the superclass.
 This fact facilitates the development of related classes that behave similarly, but are implemented differently.